- Reservicing Buckingham Palace

 Reservicing Buckingham Palace

-The Royal Trustee's report of 18 November 2016 explains, The Palace's electrical cabling, plumbing and heating have not been updated since the 1950s.
-The building's infrastructure is in urgent need of a complete overhaul to prevent long term damage to the building and its contents.
+The Palace's electrical cabling, plumbing and heating have not been updated since the 1950s.
+The building's infrastructure is in urgent need of a complete overhaul to prevent long-term damage to the building and its contents.

 Reservicing and Access

-It will also significantly improve the visitor experience for the current half a million annual visitors, by improving accessibility for all.
+The work will significantly improve the visitor experience for the current half a million annual visitors, by improving accessibility for all.

-This presents opportunities to encourage apprenticeships through the project and the use of labour and materials sourced in the UK.
+The reservicing project has created opportunities to take on apprenticeships through the project and source labour and materials directly from the UK.

 Costs and benefit